-On November 5th, during a routine check, Silkwood discovered she had been exposed to over 400 times the legal limit for plutonium.
+On Nov.
+5, 1974, during a routine check, Silkwood discovered she had been exposed to over 400 times the legal limit for plutonium.
 She was sent home with a sample kit to conduct more self-tests.
 The following morning, despite having handled no dangerous materials as part of her job that day, she tested positive once more.
-On the 7th, plutonium contamination was found in her lungs and she was sent to Los Alamos National Laboratory in New Mexico for further testing.
+On Nov.
+7, plutonium contamination was found in her lungs and she was sent to Los Alamos National Laboratory in New Mexico for further testing.

 Silkwood believed she was deliberately contaminated as a result of her whistleblowing efforts against Kerr-McGee.
 The company would later maintain in court that she willfully contaminated herself in an effort to make them look culpable.
 While radiation levels at her apartment were high, no radiation was detected either in her car or her work locker.

-By November 13th, she had decided to go public with her story.
-She gathered evidence documenting the plant’s wrongdoing and was enroute to meet a national representative of her union and a New York Times reporter in Oklahoma City when her car went off the road and struck a culvert, killing Silkwood.
-She was 28-years-old.
+By Nov.
+13, she had decided to go public with her story.
+She gathered evidence documenting the plant's wrongdoing and was enroute to meet a national representative of her union and a New York Times reporter in Oklahoma City when her car went off the road and struck a culvert, killing Silkwood.
+She was 28.

 Quaaludes were found both in her car and in her bloodstream, and the Oklahoma State Troopers ruled that she had fallen asleep at the wheel.
 But her family and supporters noted there were skidmarks in the road – how could she have hit the brakes while asleep?
 Dents and paint scrapes on her rear bumper lead her supporters to believe that she was deliberately forced off the road by a trailing vehicle.
 The documents she'd planned to share with New York Times reporter were never found.

 The publicity surrounding the case led to a federal investigation of the plant, where many of Silkwood's allegations were proven true.
 Kerr-McGee closed Cimarron in 1975.